Mangiang/contrib-summary/docs/KubernetesUsage.md

 - `cd contrib-summary-chart`
 - `helm dep build`
 - `helm install <release name> .` you can uninstall using `helm install <release name>`

+The whole Helm chart is located in the [contrib-summary-chart](../contrib-summary-chart) folder

+The values are held by [contrib-summary-chart/values.yaml](../contrib-summary-chart/values.yaml)